Using your programmers efficiently

 You can control the temperature in each room by adjusting the Thermostatic Radiator Valve.

 Save money by turning down radiators in rooms that you don’t use.

-This document explains in more detail how to use your Thermostatic Radiator Valve.
+You can download this document which explains how to use your Thermostatic Radiator Valve in more detail.